xunscore/xunapp/README.md

-# xunapp-
+About XunScore

 XunScore is a music notation software, let you easily create and share sheet music.
 The editor is called "xūn", is hoping it will be a better balance between the Chinese national music, more fit for our use.

+Xun is an globular wind instrument.
+It is initially made of baked clay or bone, and later of ceramic.
+People in ancient times used this instrument to imitate birds' sound and ensnare them.
+The oldest xun that has been discovered in China up to now was made about six to seven thousands years ago.
+The sound of xun is endowed with emotional human feelings, like as the innocence of remote antiquity times and the pathos of desolation.

+Version: 1.3.11.04

+Copyright (C) 2020-2022 XunScore contributors.
+All rights reserved.

+This product has been created by LeyaoShu, incorporating many modifications from different contributors, see www.xunscore.cn for more details.